-Installation
+1 Installation

+- Option 1: install the prebuilt VM image

+- Option 2: install under Ubuntu 14.04 (LTS):

+- See the lab worksheet provided

-- Option 1: install the prebuilt VM image - Option 2: install under Ubuntu 10.04 (LTS): https://osl.uoregon.edu/redmine/projects/netdot/wiki/Installing_Under_Ubuntu_10041_Server - Quite a few steps and dependencies.
-Read carefully. - Get help from the netdot-users mailing list! - I recommend you set your timezone, and restart mysqld if already installed - sudo dpkg-reconfigure tzdata
+- Quite a few steps and dependencies.
+Read carefully.

+- Get help from the netdot-users mailing list!

+- I recommend you set your timezone

+- sudo dpkg-reconfigure tzdata

-Netdot "Device"
+2 Netdot "Device"

-- Represents a piece of infrastructure which you manage via SNMP - e.g. switch, router, AP, server - Can add individual devices manually via the GUI (SNMP or not) - Add SNMP devices via command line - updatedevices.pl -H 10.10.0.254 -I -c NetManage - $\bullet\,$ Can sweep a subnet for SNMP devices - updatedevices.pl -B 10.10.0.0/24 -I -c NetManage - Warning: everyone will see your community string! - And you might want to use the loopback address anyway - Or add a list of devices from a text file (see manual)
+- Represents a piece of infrastructure which you manage via SNMP - e.g. switch, router, AP, server - Can add individual devices manually via the GUI (SNMP or not) - Add SNMP devices via command line - updatedevices.pl -H 10.10.0.254 -I -c NetManage - Can sweep a subnet for SNMP devices - updatedevices.pl -B 10.10.0.0/24 -I -c NetManage - Warning: everyone will see your community string! - And you might want to use the loopback address anyway - Or add a list of devices from a text file (see manual)

-Naming of devices
+3 Naming of devices

-• Each device must have a primary IP and name

-- Several sources, in configurable order, e.g. - resolve SNMP sysName - reverse DNS of the snmp target - Unfortunately doesn't work well unless your DNS is already working - Not good if you are planning to use Netdot to fix your DNS! - The device name is a key in Netdot's DNS tables, but may not be associated with an A record (RR) - This is confusing - Device serial numbers are checked, but you only get a warning if they overlap - Sometimes we see the same serial number more than once, e.g. with emulated hardware (dynamips) or faulty equipment
+- Each device must have a primary IP and name - Several sources, in configurable order, e.g. - resolve SNMP sysName - reverse DNS of the snmp target - Unfortunately doesn't work well unless your DNS is already working - Not good if you are planning to use Netdot to fix your DNS! - The device name is a key in Netdot's DNS tables, but may not be associated with an A record (RR) - This is confusing

+- Device serial numbers are checked, but you only get a warning if they overlap - Sometimes we see the same serial number more than once, e.g. with emulated hardware (dynamips) or faulty equipment

-End user PCs are not "Devices"
+4 End user PCs are not "Devices"